Histories and historians have always been mentioning imperialism and colonialism to the point where we stopped trying to differentiate between them.

 - Colonialism is a specific manifestation of imperialism, including indirect forms of control such as economic or political influence.

-- Both colonialism and imperialism have significantly shaped global history, often resulting in cultural exchange, economic exploitation, and political conflict.
+- Both colonialism and imperialism have significantly shaped global history, resulting in cultural exchange, economic exploitation, and political conflict.

-Colonialism vs Imperialism
+Colonialism vs. Imperialism

 Colonialism is the idea of imperialism put into action.
 This is not concerned about the empire‘s well-being but focuses only on the economic development of the entire area.